-- 90. Later in the call, Defendant Petrocelli stated that FSC had sold more than \$100 million of its investment assets to SLF JV 1 during the quarter. - 91.
-The statements above were materially false and misleading at the time they were made, and omitted material information required to be disclosed, because they failed to disclose the following adverse information that was known to defendants or recklessly disregarded by them: - (a) that the Company had artificially inflated the fair value of its investments, including tens of millions of dollars of its investments that were at risk of default or had already failed to meet their obligations under their loan terms, including the Company's total investments as of September 30, 2014 in Phoenix (valued at \$36.7 million at quarter end), TransTrade (valued at \$11.1 million at quarter end) and JTC (valued at \$14.5 million at quarter end); - (b) that the Company had understated the number of loans performing below expectations and/or in non-accrual; - (c) that the Company had overstated its net investment income for the quarter by as much as \$2.2 million, and thus had failed to cover its dividend payments by more than the approximately \$0.01 shortfall represented to investors; - (d) that FSC's net investment income could not cover the 10% dividend increase and that the dividend increase had no reasonable basis; - (e) that FSC was not structuring conservative debt investments subject to rigorous due diligence and strong creditor protections, but was in the process of rapidly expanding its investment portfolio through leverage into speculative, high-risk investments and delaying writing down impaired investments; and
+- 90. Later in the call, defendant Petrocelli stated that FSC had sold more than \$100 million of its investment assets to SLF JV 1 during the quarter. - 91.
+The statements above in ¶¶ 85-90 were materially false and misleading at the time they were made, and omitted material information required to be disclosed, because they failed to disclose the following adverse information that was known to defendants or recklessly disregarded by them: - (a) that the Company had artificially inflated the fair value of its investments, including tens of millions of dollars of its investments that were at risk of default or had already failed to meet their obligations under their loan terms, including the Company's total investments as of September 30, 2014 in Phoenix (valued at \$36.7 million at quarter end), TransTrade (valued at \$11.1 million at quarter end) and JTC (valued at \$14.5 million at quarter end); - (b) that, as a result of (a), the Company had understated the number of loans performing below expectations and/or in non-accrual; - (c) that the Company had overstated its net investment income for the quarter by as much as \$2.2 million, and thus had failed to cover its dividend payments by more than the approximately \$0.01 shortfall represented to investors; - (d) that, as a result of (a)-(c) above, FSC's net investment income could not cover the 10% dividend increase and that the dividend increase had no reasonable basis; - (e) that FSC was not structuring conservative debt investments subject to rigorous due diligence and strong creditor protections, but was in the process of rapidly expanding its investment portfolio through leverage into speculative, high-risk investments and delaying writing down impaired investments; and

-- (f) that FSAM was not investing in FSC's "best interests" or in accord with its fiduciary duties to the Company, but in order to enrich its principals at the Company's expense contrary to FSC's stated investment objective. - 92.
+- (f) that, as a result of (a)-(e) above, FSAM was not investing in FSC's "best interests" or in accord with its fiduciary duties to the Company, but in order to enrich its principals at the Company's expense contrary to FSC's stated investment objective. - 92.
 On January 8, 2015, FSC issued its January 2015 newsletter, headlined "Fundamentals Strong Despite Markets Volatility," which was also filed on Form 8-K (the "January 2015 Newsletter").
-The newsletter stated that despite "capital markets volatility," the Company's "middle market lending environment remains relatively healthy and somewhat insulated from trends in the broadly syndicated lending market," including because it had "limited ... exposure to the energy sector as well as other cyclical sectors" causing the volatility.
-The Newsletter continued by stating that FSC had "generated over \$675 million in gross originations and \$350 million of net originations" during the quarter, "which surpassed our expectations."
-In addition, the Newsletter stated that the "pipeline of potential capital markets transactions continues to increase," which "could potentially lead to higher velocity in the portfolio, incremental fee income and enhanced yields on certain investments, while enabling us to manage portfolio diversification and liquidity more effectively."
-Finally, the newsletter stated that strategic partnerships such as SLF JV 1 were "[beginning to [a]ccrete to [e]arnings," signaled "a vote of confidence in Fifth Street's origination platform, underwriting and portfolio management expertise," and would "represent an important driver of earnings" at FSC going forward. - 93.
-The statements above were materially false and misleading at the time they were made, and omitted material information required to be disclosed, because they failed to disclose adverse information that was known to defendants or recklessly disregarded by them.
-Indeed, during the quarter ended December 31, 2014, the Company had placed \$105 million of its investments (at cost) on non-accrual status, written down millions of dollars' worth of poor performing assets, and suffered an EPS loss of \$0.20 per share, while its net investment income had actually decreased from the prior quarter.
+The newsletter stated that "[d]espite capital markets volatility," FSC's "middle market lending environment remains relatively healthy and somewhat insulated from trends in the broadly syndicated lending market," including because it had "limited . . . exposure to the energy sector as well as other cyclical sectors" causing the volatility.
+Indeed, the newsletter stated the market climate should provide FSC with "an opportunity to win financing mandates with our senior stretch and unitranche products," and that the Company had already seen "this trend during the periods of volatility in the December quarter, with strong volumes of one-stop transactions."
+The newsletter continued by stating that FSC had "generated over \$675 million in gross originations and \$350 million of net originations" during the quarter, "which surpassed our expectations."
+In addition, the newsletter stated that the "pipeline of potential capital markets transactions continues to increase," which "could potentially lead to higher velocity in the portfolio, incremental fee income and enhanced yields on certain investments, while enabling us to manage portfolio diversification and liquidity more effectively."
+Finally, the newsletter stated that strategic partnerships such as SLF JV 1 were "[b]eginning to [a]ccrete to [e]arnings," signaled "a vote of confidence in Fifth Street's origination platform, underwriting and portfolio management expertise," and would "represent an important driver of earnings" at FSC going forward.